vergecurrency/verge/contrib/windows-msvc/README.md

 2. install Qt `6.10.2` with MSVC 2022 binaries and Qt WebEngine via `aqtinstall`
 3. build Boost `1.86.0` from source with MSVC
 4. build OpenSSL `3.6.1` from source with MSVC
+5. build Berkeley DB `4.8.30.NC` from source with MSVC
-5. bootstrap `vcpkg` and install Windows-native support libraries currently used by the project:
+6. bootstrap `vcpkg` and install Windows-native support libraries currently used by the project:
    - `libevent`
    - `protobuf`
    - `qrencode`
    - `miniupnpc`
    - `zeromq`
-6. write `env-msvc.ps1` with the resulting paths
+7. write `env-msvc.ps1` with the resulting paths and pkg-config hints

 Usage
 -----